Bedford Institute of Oceanography

 Environment and Climate Change Canada

-Caren Binding leads a research program in aquatic optics and inland water remote sensing with Environment and Climate Change Canada, located at the Canada Centre for Inland Waters in Burlington, Ontario.
-Her work combines in situ and lab-measured optical properties, radiative transfer modeling, algorithm development/validation, and satellite image processing, to develop remote sensing tools for water quality applications.
-Satellite imagery is used to monitor the temporal and spatial variability of, for example, lake water clarity or algal blooms, and to further understand the effects of multiple lake, watershed, and climate drivers on lake water quality.
+Caren Binding leads a research program in aquatic optics and inland water remote sensing with Environment and Climate Change Canada, based at the Canada Centre for Inland Waters in Burlington, Ontario.
+Her work integrates in situ and lab-measured optical properties, radiative transfer modeling, algorithm development and validation, and satellite image processing to create remote sensing tools for water quality applications.
+She uses satellite imagery to monitor the temporal and spatial variability of lake water quality indicators, such as water clarity and algal blooms, and to better understand the impacts of lake, watershed, and climate-related drivers on water quality.

 Shallow Water Earth Observation Laboratory